Differentiable Singular Value Decomposition: Numerical results

 Physically, the derivative computation of the singular values is the measure of how sensitive each singular value is to perturbations in the original snapshot matrix.
 Thus, we get three directions of derivatives of the velocities as there are three components of the velocity data $u$ , $v$ and $w$.
 With reference to \Cref{eq:snapshot_matrix_representation}, we can see that

 where $\d\sigma / \d u$ is the derivative of the singular value with respect to the $u$-velocity.
 Similarly this holds for $\d\sigma / \d v$ and $\d\sigma / \d w$.

 From this, it is clear that the singular value derivative is directional in the three dimensioned space it is evaluated for through POD.
 The snapshot matrix had $149.30352 \times 10^6$ rows equal to the number of states and $75$ columns equal to the number of time steps as aforementioned and the derivatives of the singular value with respect to this snapshot matrix were computed using the RAD formula shown in \Cref{eq:RAD_formula_singular_sens_real}.
-Results from this derivative computation are shown in \cref{fig:sens} which showcases the derivatives of the first, third and sixth modes along the $x$-direction for the first time-step.
-In this figure, the $Q$-criterion plot at $Q=0.001$ for the FOM was made and colored by the singular value derivatives.
-These $Q$-contours were again made for four selected time values $t_1$, $t_2$, $t_3$, $t_4$ such that $t_1 < t_2 < t_3 < t_4$.
-The non-dimensional time values were $t_1 = 1075$, $t_2 = 1076.5$, $t_3 = 1078$ and $t_4 = 1080$.
-Thus, we have shown the scalability of the proposed RAD-based singular value derivative formula working for a large matrix derived through POD of the flow over flat plate.